- 2 tbsp olive oil, plus a little for the dish

 - 125g ball mozzarella, torn into thin strips

-Pour over the tomato sauce and stock, add the nutmeg, then season.
-Bring up to the boil, then simmer for 30 mins until the ragu looks rich and is well coated in sauce.
-Can be left for 3 days in the fridge or frozen for 3 months (although not if the tomato sauce has previously been frozen).
+Pour over our basic tomato sauce and stock, add the nutmeg, then season.
+Bring up to the boil, then simmer for 30 mins until the sauce looks rich.

-Tear the mozzarella into thin strips, then scatter over the top.
+Scatter the mozzarella over the top.
 Arrange the rest of the prosciutto on top.
 Bake for 45 mins until the top is bubbling and lightly browned.
-(The uncooked lasagne can be frozen.
-If baking from frozen, add another 45 mins to the cooking time).